UWCCDL/PTSD/README.md

 several simulation parameters without affecting the internal variables of the `ptsd` module.

-As before, to start a simulation, one must first load the `ptsd`
+To start a simulation, one must first load the `ptsd`
 module:

 ```python
 import ptsd
 ```

+This will automatically load the `actr.py` module and establish a connection, if it hasn't been done before.

 The next step is to then create an instance of a Simulation object: